Agron Shehaj: Political activity

 Shehaj started his involvement in politics in 2017 as leader of the Democratic Party list in Vlorë.
-His political activism has mainly stood out in denouncing corrupt tenders, protecting the historic national theater building and supporting people in need.
+His political activism has mainly stood out in denouncing corrupt tenders, protecting the historic National Theater building and supporting people in need.

 He is married and has 3 children.
+Agron Shehaj stated he was no longer part of the Democratic Party of Albania, citing that the party won't be able to win in the upcoming elections as result of the split.
+He later stated that he would remain as an Independent deputy in parliament and not join any group.

+On 1 June 2024, he founded Opportunity Party.